1: Core Concepts

 Slow down.
 First, we must study concepts and vocabulary.
-Get your head around these components before we lean into the code more about the code.
-Let's not get too caught up into the technical details while we establish a broad understanding of the landscape.
-Don't move on until you've got your head around the first two units.
+Get your head around these ideas before we lean into the code.
+This is a controversial approach because it's not very hands-on.
+Students are antsy and here I'm saying we should slow down to establish a broad understanding of the landscape.
+Tough cookies.
+Trust me when I tell you that I've seen help students go much faster and figure out much more on their own.
+So dig deep and don't move on until you've got your head around the first two units.

-I can describe a full stack application, and the tools required to built one, using relevant vocabulary.
+- I can describe a full-stack application and the tools required to build one using relevant vocabulary.

-A stack is made up of the systems used to run our app.
-Let's look at the various layers.
+A stack is all the systems used to run an app.
+Usually, several computers are involved but that's not a must.
+Let's look at the various layers in a stack...

 Stack: Web stack contains an operating system (OS), a programming language, database software and a Web server.
 A full-stack developer is someone capable of building an app or solution that addresses each of these components.

 Let's understand the layers by discussing the programming languages used in each.